zkcofficial/zkcofficial.github.io/ei/eogle/eogle.md

 <hr>

-### This is the Language Edition of the series EO: G. This is where I discuss the general language, culture and ancestry of the charecters in EO: G. Due to how language often works, much of the world is made up of references to previous people, places and events, in addition to general lingual evolution; Which is what I am going to capture here.
+### This is the Language Edition of the series Ethnographic Oddessy series.
+This is where I discuss the general language, culture and ancestry of the charecters in EO: G and others.
+Due to how language often works, much of the world is made up of references to previous people, places and events, in addition to general lingual evolution; Which is what I am going to capture here.

 <hr>